 Even though treatments and prevention strategies can keep HIV in check, there’s still no cure and no vaccine to prevent HIV infections.
 That’s why NIH-funded scientists continue to search for new, more effective ways to halt HIV infections.

-“If you get a diagnosis of HIV infection, and you begin antiretroviral therapy in a timely fashion, before your immune system becomes substantially compromised, your is excellent,” says Dr. Anthony S. Fauci, NIH’s infectious disease chief, who first began treating AIDS patients in the early 1980s.
+“If you get a diagnosis of HIV infection, and you begin antiretroviral therapy in a timely fashion, before your immune system becomes substantially compromised, your prognosisThe likely outcome of a disease, including your chances for survival. is excellent,” says Dr. Anthony S. Fauci, NIH’s infectious disease chief, who first began treating AIDS patients in the early 1980s.
 Studies show that with early treatment, HIV levels may become so low that the virus becomes undetectable in the blood.
 That lengthens life and reduces the risk of spreading HIV to others.
 “If those who are infected stay on therapy, they can save their own lives and also help keep HIV from infecting their sexual partners,” Fauci says.

 Keeping HIV infections in check requires early diagnosis and taking daily HIV medications for life.
 Even if it’s undetectable in the blood, once a person’s been infected with HIV, it remains forever hidden in the body.
 “HIV has the ability to integrate itself into your cells and hide in an inactive form, called a reservoir,” says Fauci.
 Although medicines can keep virus levels low, they don’t clear out the viral reservoir.
 So if treatment lapses, HIV comes out of hiding and rushes back into the bloodstream.